 Mike received both his undergraduate degree and his Masters in Business Administration from the University of Iowa.

-James is the CEO of Voyage Control, a technology business focused on making logistics more efficient.
-He has run a number of businesses as well as serving as an officer in the Australian and British Armies with tours of duty in East Timor, Iraq and Afghanistan.
-He was awarded the US Bronze Star, the Defence Imagery and Geospatial Organisation Outstanding Service Award and the Australian Joint Operations Command Commendation.
+James Swanston is the CEO of Voyage Control, a technology-business focused on making logistics more efficient.
+He has run a number of businesses as well as serving as an officer in the Australian and British Armies with tours of duty in East Timor, Iraq, and Afghanistan.
+Swanston was awarded the US Bronze Star, the Defence Imagery and Geospatial Organisation Outstanding Service Award, and the Australian Joint Operations Command Commendation.

-He has bachelor degrees in Law, International Business and Arts, a Masters in International Relations and Diploma in Export Management.
-He is a Fellow of the Royal Society of the Arts and holds the Freedom of the City of London and the Worshipful Company of Cordwainers.
-In 2014, he received the City of London's Entrepreneur of the Year Award and was named a Rockefeller Foundation's Resilience Innovator, and won Canary Wharf's 2015 smart cities challenge.
+He has bachelor degrees in law, international business and arts, a master's in international relations, and a diploma in export management.
+He is a fellow of the Royal Society of the Arts and holds the Freedom of the City of London and the Worshipful Company of Cordwainers.
+In 2014, he received the City of London's Entrepreneur of the Year Award, was named a Resilience Innovator by the Rockefeller Foundation, and won the Canary Wharf's 2015 smart cities challenge.

 Chris Swartz has 25 years of experience working in Ocean, Rail, Trucking, and Logistics industry with an emphasis on international markets.
 He has been with the AJC Group for 13 years.
 Chris is now serving as the Director, Global Transportation & Logistics Services AJC International and Managing Director for AJC Logistics.
 His primary responsibilities include managing AJC's global transportation and leading its logistics subsidiary, AJC Logistics.